 That these are effects of social media and polarised information sources is measured and well documented.
 Try your own search (hopefully on duckduckgo or another relatively safe alternative) and you will find more data.
-We may not follow add links, but even the suggestions offered to us on autocomplete or ‘recommended for you’ are designed to drive polarisation and as a result discord and disharmony.
+We may not follow add links, but even the suggestions offered to us on autocomplete or ‘recommended for you’ are designed to drive polarisation and as a result, discord and disharmony and outrage.

 Suicides, including child suicides.

 (42:20) Its plain as day to me.
 These services are killing people… and causing people to kill themselves.Tim Kendall.
 Former Director of Monetization at Facebook, Former President Pinterest.
 CEO Moment.

 Again, this data is well documented and researched, it is killing people.
 The Nashville bomber at least didn’t kill anyone else, but it was still suicide.